conorjwryan/bucketdrop/README.md

 ### iOS

-The iOS app has the same features as the MacOS app, where opening the app allows you to view destinations and download files, but main focus of the iOS app is being unobtrusive to your workflow by allowing you to upload files through the Share Sheet.
+The iOS app has the same features as the MacOS app, where opening the app allows you to view destinations and download files, but main focus of the iOS app is being unobtrusive to your workflow by allowing you to upload files through the Share Sheet and quickly get a link to said file.

 ## Documentation